 Amongst the plethora of psychological diseases out there, Bipolar Disorder is undoubtedly one of the cryptic and often misunderstood one.
-This is the very seem disease which forced famous and iconic characters into their demise such as robin Williams and Amy Winehouse.
+This is the very seem disease which forced famous and iconic characters into their demises such as Robin Williams and Amy Winehouse.
 Not to mention the sad event in history where Vincent Van Gogh cut off his own ear!

-A victim who is affected by Bipolar Disorder is reported to cause significant mood swings that jumps between multiple states of depression and even mania.
+A victim who is affected by Bipolar Disorder is reported to cause significant mood swings that jump between multiple states of depression and even mania.

-If we were to differentiate the symptoms between a Bipolar Mania and depression.
+If we were to differentiate the symptoms of a Bipolar Mania and depression.
 We would be looking at the following

 - Intense irritation of mood